chicken-teriyaki-cup-rice/2fast2macropad/README.md

 ![test session w friend](https://user-images.githubusercontent.com/91502105/200043517-aa71898c-d0d7-428e-b226-25164ca5def7.gif)

-In a test session with a friend, you can see how quick and simple it is to use.
+In this test session with a friend, you can see how quick and simple it is to use.
 You just press the button and it copies the prompts and I just paste it in the chat.

 # Features: